 - Tax law.

 Within each of these categories are even smaller categories.
+In addition, each state may have its own specific laws and statutes regarding certain business topics.
+For instance, business transactional laws in Pennsylvania may have provisions that are unique to that state.
 Given the intricacies of such laws, it is important to consult a local business lawyer for further advice or concerns.

 What are Common Disputes Implicating Business Law?